- Product Partners

 *Percent daily values are based on a 2,000 calorie diet. ‡ Daily value not established.

-Other ingredients: beet root juice (color), natural flavors, silica, potasssium citrate, gum acacia.
+Other ingredients: beet root juice (color), natural flavors, rice hull concentrate, potasssium citrate, gum acacia.

 Fibersol®-2 is a registered trademark of Matsutani America, Inc.